Sohaib-Ahmad786/Delta_app/README.md

 # Delta_app
-it is a practice of code
+it is a practice of code.